dude1121/obsidian-vault/01 - Notes/Chemical Reaction.md

 >[!info] $\ce{OH-}$ in Acid-Base Reactions
 >The hydroxide ion is such a strong base that for purposes of stoichiometric calculations it can be assumed to react completely with any weak acid that it encounters.

+### Titrations
+*Volumetric analysis* is a technique for determining the amount of a certain substance by doing a titration.
+Titration involves delivery (from a *buret*) of a measured volume of a solution of known [[Concentration|concentration]] (called the *titrant*) into a solution containing the substance being analyzed (the *analyte*).
+The point in the titration in which enough titrant has been added to react exactly with the analyte is the *equivalence point* or *stoichiometric point*.
+This is often marked by an *indicator*, a substance added at the beginning of the titration that changes colour very close to the equivalence point.
 ## Oxidation-Reduction Reactions
 Reactions in which one or more electrons are transferred from one substance to another are called *oxidation-reduction reactions* or *redox reactions*.
 Everyday examples of redox reactions are [[Photosynthesis|photosynthesis]] in plants converting [[Carbon Dioxide|carbon dioxide]] and [[Water|water]] into [[Sugar|sugar]].
 In fact, most reactions that result in a production of energy are redox reactions.
 Combustion reactions are another example of oxidation-reduction reactions.
 $$